saurabhhh777/WalletX/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-## Disclaimer
+## 🆘 Support

-This software is provided "as is" without warranty of any kind.
-Use at your own risk.
-This application is intended for educational and development purposes only.
+For support and questions:
+- Create an issue on GitHub
+- Check the documentation in each folder
+- Review the API endpoints

+---

+**WalletX** - Your secure multi-chain cryptocurrency wallet solution! 🚀